influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/transformations/pivot.md

 In cases where more than one value is identified for the same row + column pair, the last value encountered in the set of table rows is used as the result.

-The output table will have columns based on the row key plus the group key, excluding any group key columns in the column key, plus new columns for each unique tuple of values identified by the column key.
-Any columns in the original table not referenced in the `rowKey` or the original table's group key are dropped.
+Every input row should have a 1:1 mapping to a particular row/column pair in the output table, determined by its values for the `rowKey` and `columnKey`.
+In cases where more than one value is identified for the same row/column pair in the output, the last value encountered in the set of table rows is used as the result.

 The output is constructed as follows:

-1. A new row is created for each unique value identified in the input by the `rowKey` parameter.
-2. The initial set of columns for the new row is the row key unioned with the group key, but excluding columns indicated by the `columnKey` and `valueColumn` parameters.
+- The set of columns for the new table is the `rowKey` unioned with the group key, but excluding the columns indicated by the `columnKey` and the `valueColumn`.
-3. A set of value columns are added to the row for each unique value identified in the input by the `columnKey` parameter.
+- A new column is added to the set of columns for each unique value identified in the input by the `columnKey` parameter.
-    The label is a concatenation of the `valueColumn` string and the `columnKey` values using `_` as a separator.
+- The label of a new column is the concatenation of the values of `columnKey` using `_` as a separator.
+  If the value is `null`, `"null"` is used.
+- A new row is created for each unique value identified in the input by the `rowKey` parameter.
-4. For each row key + column key pair, the appropriate value is determined from the input table by the `valueColumn`.
+- For each new row, values for group key columns stay the same, while values for new columns are determined from the input tables by the value in `valueColumn` at the row identified by the `rowKey` values and the new column's label.
   If no value is found, the value is set to `null`.

 ## Parameters